dotnettools/SharpGrabber/README.md

     Install-Package SharpGrabber.Converter -Version 1.0

+### <a href="https://www.nuget.org/packages/SharpGrabber.Hls/">HLS - M3U8 playlists</a>
+This package adds the capability to parse M3U8 playlist files - including master playlists - and download video segments.
+With the help of the `SharpGrabber.Converter` package, segments may be joined together.
+This package also supports `AES-128` decryption.

+    Install-Package SharpGrabber.Hls -Version 1.2

 ### <a href="https://www.nuget.org/packages/SharpGrabber.YouTube/">YouTube</a>
 Adds support to download high-quality videos from YouTube, even if they are served as separate video and audio files only.
 The high-quality output is possible thanks to the `SharpGrabber.Converter` library.